Mega Monster Battle: Ultra Galaxy: Plot

-Rei and Mirai soon land on the frozen surface of the Land of Light, ambushed on their journey to the Plasma Spark Tower by an Alien Shaplay that Belial sent with a Dorako, a Bemstar, and a Salamandora to intercept them.
-During the fight, Mirai's Mebium Brace is damaged by the Shaplay and Rei nearly loses his Battlenizer, but Ultraman, assuming a human form modeled after his host Shin Hayata, and Ultraseven in his Dan Moroboshi guise come to the youths' aid as the later uses his Capsule Monsters Windom, Miclas, and Agira to defeat the Shaplay's monsters.
-On the way to the tower, it is revealed there is another Ultraman who can assist but Ultraseven reveals that person was also exiled from Ultra.
-While the group arrived at the tower, they find themselves facing a now-revenge-driven Shaplay while Rei and Gomora face a Black King.
+Rei and Mirai soon land on the frozen surface of the Land of Light and they are ambushed on their journey to the Plasma Spark Tower by an Alien Shaplay that Belial sent with a Dorako, a Bemstar, and a Salamandora to intercept them.
+During the fight, Mirai's Mebium Brace is damaged by the Shaplay and Rei nearly loses his Battlenizer, but Ultraman, assuming a human form modeled after his host Shin Hayata, and Ultraseven in his Dan Moroboshi guise come to the youths' aid as the later uses his Capsule Kaijus Windom, Miclas, and Agira to defeat the Shaplay's monsters.
+On the way to the tower, it is revealed there is another Ultraman who can assist but Ultraseven reveals that person was also exiled from the Land of Light.
+When the group arrive at the tower, they find themselves facing a now-revenge-driven Shaplay while Rei and Gomora face a Black King.
 Once their opposition is dispatched, Taro gives the three Ultramen the last of the Plasma Spark's light to assume their Ultraman forms in a last-ditch attempt to reclaim the Plasma Spark from Belial.
-Meanwhile, sent to a desert planet after almost touching the Plasma Spark when stopped by Ultraseven, the Ultraman known as Zero undergoes training by Ultraman Leo in training armor while observed by Ultraman King.
+Meanwhile, on a desert planet after almost touching the Plasma Spark when stopped by Ultraseven, the Ultraman known as Zero undergoes training by Ultraman Leo in training armor while observed by Ultraman King.

-Once at the Monster Graveyard, the Ultramen and Rei's monsters battle Belial's army with Belial sensing kinship in Rei as he pressures the human to join him.
+Once at the Kaiju Graveyard, the Ultramen and Rei's Kaijus battle Belial's army with Belial sensing kinship in Rei as he pressures the human to join him.
 When Rei refuses again, Belial uses his power to force the human into his Burst Mode and under Belial's control.
-Gomora assumes Reionic Burst Mode as it proceeds to attack the Ultramen with Ultraseven mortally wounded.
-Elsewhere in the universe, the ZAP Spacy crew are searching for Rei before they are saved from an ambush by a Nurse and its Alien Zetton wrangler by Ultraman Dyna who agrees to take them to the Monster Graveyard after they learned of Rei's location from the Zetton.
+Gomora assumes Reionic Burst Mode as he proceeds to attack the Ultramen with Ultraseven mortally wounded.
+Elsewhere in the universe, the ZAP Spacy crew are searching for Rei before they are saved from an ambush by a Nurse and its Alien Zetton wrangler by Ultraman Dyna who agrees to take them to the Kaiju Graveyard after they learn of Rei's location from the Zetton.
 Dyna attempts to fight Belial while the ZAP Spacy crew snaps Rei out of his Burst Mode.
 After brushing off Dyna, Belial attempts to kill the humans with Ultraseven taking the lethal attack before using the last of his strength to send his Eye Slugger to the desert planet where Zero is training.
-The crest-blade reached the planet just after Zero passed Leo's test when he saved the life of a Pigmon that was observing them.
-Both Leo and Ultraman King inform Zero that he saved the life of someone, the purpose of being an Ultraman, and they finally reveal to him that Ultraseven is his father and that his actions were to prevent Zero from the taking the path Belial took.
-Casting aside his training armor while using his father's Eye Slugger as a homing device, Zero reaches the Monster Graveyard and introduces himself as Ultraman Zero.
+The crest-blade reaches the planet just after Zero passed Leo's test when he saved the life of a Pigmon that was observing them.
+Both Leo and Ultraman King inform Zero that he saved the life of someone, the purpose of being an Ultraman, and they finally reveal to him that Ultraseven is his father and that his actions were to prevent Zero from taking the path Belial took.
+Casting aside his training armor while using his father's Eye Slugger as a homing device, Zero reaches the Kaiju Graveyard and introduces himself as Ultraman Zero.